ChellyD65/shoelace/README.md

     git clone https://github.com/ChellyD65/shoelace.git <installdir>

-In your python script or code, add the path to the 'python/mmdgeneticstools' directory
+In your python script or code, add the path to the 'python/shoelace' directory

-    sys.path.append('<installdir>/python/mmdgeneticstools')
+    sys.path.append('<installdir>/python/shoelace')
-    from mmdgeneticstools.lib import *
+    from shoelace.lib import *

 #### Main tools
 -------------------
-Most of shoelace is in the form of a python package 'mmdgeneticstools' which can be imported into your own scripts.
-Some example scripts are included in the shoelace/python/mmdgeneticstools/scripts/ directory:
+Most of shoelace is in the form of a python package 'shoelace' which can be imported into your own scripts.
+Some example scripts are included in the shoelace/python/shoelace/scripts/ directory:

 * Analyze_RSEM_results.py -- Analysis of RSEM *.genes.results output files; sorts genes based on hg38 annotations from BioMart, does PCA, cross-correlation, etc.
 * Shuffletown -- randomly distributes (paired end) FASTQ reads in multiple files into a number of new files

-The shoelace/python/mmdgeneticstools/lib/ directory contains the modules that can be imported.
+The shoelace/python/shoelace/lib/ directory contains the modules that can be imported.
 Some of these can be run as standalone scripts from the command line:

 * Plotter.py -- Generates figures summarizing expression data, correlation, and cluster analysis.